Dagobert III

 Dagobert III (c.
 699–715) was Merovingian king of the Franks (711–715).

 He was a son of Childebert III.
 He succeeded his father as the head of the three Frankish kingdoms—Neustria and Austrasia, unified since Pippin's victory at Tertry in 687, and the Kingdom of Burgundy—in 711.
 Real power, however, still remained with the Mayor of the Palace, Pippin of Herstal, who died in 714.
 Pippin's death occasioned open conflict between his heirs and the Neustrian nobles who elected the mayors of the palace.
 As for Dagobert himself, the Liber Historiae Francorum reports he died of illness, but otherwise says nothing about his character or actions.

 While attention was focused on combatting the Frisians in the north, areas of southern Gaul began to secede during Dagobert's brief time: Savaric, the fighting bishop of Auxerre, in 714 and 715 subjugated Orléans, Nevers, Avallon, and Tonnerre on his own account, and Eudo in Toulouse and Antenor in Provence were essentially independent magnates.

+Dagobert III died of illness in 715.
+Chroniclers do not mention his burial place, though it may have been the Abbey of Saint-Étienne at Choisy-au-Bac, near Compiègne.
+If so, his tomb was likely destroyed by the Normans in 895.

 The Vita Dagoberti, a late and unreliable biography of Dagobert II, partially conflates him with Dagobert I and Dagobert III.